moe123/coconut/ReadMe.markdown

-Coconut Objects sit between runtime (dynamic) and compile-time (static) polymorphism, however, we did not templatized collections (which are underneath templates containing Any Objects) like in Rust or Swift because it has not advantages in our context except making initialization syntax complex for `nada`.
+Coconut Objects sit between runtime (dynamic) and compile-time (static) polymorphism, however, we did not templatized collections (which are underneath templates containing Any Objects) like in Rust or Swift because it has not advantages over than making initialization trivial, then useless.
 Note that Coconut is written in C++11, C++14 is not widely and fully implemented yet.

 -----------------------------------------------------------------------------------------------